An explanation of Mondrian's oeuvre by Michael Sciam

 Layout D

-It should be pointed out that the schemata I use here for explanatory purposes (the four layouts) are to be understood as interpretative models that can clearly be applied to Mondrian’s work but in no way exhaust it.
+It should be pointed out that the schemata I use here for explanatory purposes (Layouts A, B, C, D) are to be understood as interpretative models that can clearly be applied to Mondrian’s work but in no way exhaust it.
 They must be seen in an open and flexible way.
-The work proceeds as a single corpus and we can find combinations and overlappings of the various layouts that constitute different solutions to a single need, namely to express in a dynamic form the equivalence of opposites, that is, the square proportion.
+The work proceeds as a single corpus and we can find combinations and overlaps of the various layouts that constitute different solutions to a single need, namely to express in a dynamic form the equivalence of opposites, that is, the square proportion.

 Mondrian made sketches and used them as a basis for the compositions he wished to produce.
 These sketches were, however, like variations on a single inner design that took different forms on emerging at his fingertips.
-The painter proceeded intuitively and the schemata used in this explanation should not distort what was actually a fluid and uninterrupted process.
+The painter proceeded intuitively and the schemata used in this explanation should not distort what was actually a highly articulated, fluid, uninterrupted process.

 Intuition more than cool elaboration